OpenDataServices/os4d/docs/development/getting-started.md

   The International Aid Transparency Initiative (IATI) standard promotes interoperability of aid data, through alignment of both the structure and the contents of descriptions of aid activities.

-  A growing range of tools now exist that create and use IATI data, including tools to visualize spending flows, platforms to search and explore projects and their associated documents, and services to analyze foreign exchange risks that projects are exposed to.
+  A growing range of tools now exist that create and use IATI data, including tools to visualise spending flows, platforms to search and explore projects and their associated documents, and services to analyse foreign exchange risks that projects are exposed to.

-  Across the 600+ organizations publishing data using the IATI Standard, there are active participants who publish and use data, and more passive participants who just share data in response to administrative rules from their funders.
+  Across the 600+ organisations publishing data using the IATI Standard, there are active participants who publish and use data, and more passive participants who just share data in response to administrative rules from their funders.

 ```